lifoongchan/Rock-Paper-Scissors-with-AI/README.md

 # Rock-Paper-Scissors-with-AI
 Built by Python and OpenCV library.
+Background picture was fully edited by me.
 Hand gesture recognisation captured by camera and randomised moves from computer

 <h1>Screenshot</h1>
 <p>